 - Struggling with substance abuse but have not reached the threshold for primary treatment

-The referral for this program originates directly from Montgomery County Children Services Division.
+The referral for this program originates directly from Clark County Children Services Division.

 The goals of the program are to de-escalate the crisis and increase the conflict resolution and problem solving skills of all family members.